 This 244-acre bluffland farm had served as a nature retreat for the Roe family for over 50 years.
-Cassville Bluffs State Natural Area (CBSNA) was conserved through a joint effort by the Mississippi Valley Conservancy and the Wisconsin DNR.
-MVC owns 190.6 acres and the Wisconsin DNR owns the remaining 53 acres (primarily the bluffland goat prairies and savannas along the River.)
+Cassville Bluffs State Natural Area was conserved through a joint effort by Mississippi Valley Conservancy and the Wisconsin DNR.
+The Conservancy owns 190.6 acres and the Wisconsin DNR owns the remaining 53 acres (primarily the bluffland goat prairies and savannas along the River.)

-CBSNA contains a variety of habitats including upland and lowland oak-hickory forest as well as the rare savannahs and goat prairies overlooking the Mississippi River.
+Cassville Bluffs contains a variety of habitats including upland and lowland oak-hickory forest as well as the rare savannas and goat prairies overlooking the Mississippi River.

 244-acre bluffland farm

 Follow Hwy 35 south to Prairie Du Chien.
 Then follow Hwy 18/35 to Hwy 133.
-Take Hwy 133 to Cassville.
-From Cassville, go southeast on Hwy 133.
+Turn right onto Hwy 133 and proceed to Cassville.
+From Cassville, continue southeast on Hwy 133.
 You will pass a sign that says “Potosi-18mi”.
 Two miles beyond this sign, turn right onto Sand Lake Lane.
-There is a large white building just before Sand Lake Lane.
-Follow Sand Lake Lane to its end, The Cassville Bluffs State Natural Area gate will be on your left.
-Please park inside the gate if it is open, or else on Sand Lake Lane, taking care not to block any of the residents nearby.
+Another landmark for this turn is a large white building, Grant County Highway Shop, just before Sand Lake Lane.
+Follow Sand Lake Lane to its end, the Cassville Bluffs State Natural Area gate will be on your left.
+Please park just beyond the house on the left and no further than the railroad tracks.
+You can also park along the south side of Sand Lake Lane, being careful to leave a thru-lane for local residents and emergency vehicles.